drewsilva/Train-Scheduler/README.md

 # Train-Scheduler
 A train schedule application that incorporates Firebase to host arrival and departure data.

-UT Austin Coding Boot Camp - Homework #7
+UT Austin Coding Boot Camp

 Instructions: